Dr Rachel Brown

 Research Associate, DECIPHer

 I am Research Associate based at the DECIPHer centre at Cardiff University, contributing to the programme of research into substance misuse in youth settings and complex intervention development.
-I am leading research on media literacy interventions in schools to counter alcohol advertising impacts and on the effectiveness of alcohol and pregnancy guidance.
-I am also working on a process evaluation investigating the impact of e-cigarette regulation in secondary school populations, and contributing to a current evidence review on intimate partner violence.
+I am currently leading process evaluation work on an NIHR-funded evaluation of the EU Tobacco Products Directive, and a CRUK-funded study of primary school children’s awareness and attitudes towards e-cigarettes.
+I am also lead investigator on SaFE: an NIHR-funded study looking at sexual health intervention development in Further Education settings.

 Senior Research Officer, Welsh Government.
 Dec 2015 – Nov 2016 (secondment)